llpeterson/data/problem.md

 have seen up to this point, which process a message without ever looking at its contents.
 Because of this need to read, compute on, and write every byte of data in a message, data manipulations affect end-to-end throughput over the network.
-In fact, these manipulations can be the limiting factor.
+In some cases, these manipulations can be the limiting factor.